simeonyaniliev/first-program-java/README.md

 # Create your first Simple Java Program right NOW, in less than 5 minutes

-We will create Java program that will ask the user to enter his first name, and hist last name.
+We will create Java program that will ask the user to enter his first name, and his last name.
-And the program will use them as super basic authentication mechanism.
+And the program will use that data for the user as super basic authentication mechanism.
 Plus some more fun stuff, up to us :)

 Lets do it in few simple steps:
 ## 1. First we need go to this website (we will use it as online development environment):